openstack/octavia/doc/source/api/haproxy-amphora-api.rst

 vital information to the controller (ex. statistics updates and health checks).
 Information on this will also be covered in another document.

-If a given loadbalancer is being serviced by mutiple haproxy amphorae at the same time, configuration and control actions should be made on all these amphorae at approximately the same time.
+If a given loadbalancer is being serviced by multiple haproxy amphorae at the same time, configuration and control actions should be made on all these amphorae at approximately the same time.
 (Amphorae do not communicate directly with each other, except in an active-standby topology, and then this